moveit/moveit2/README.md

 ## Supporters

 This open source project is maintained by supporters from around the world — see [MoveIt maintainers](https://moveit.ros.org/about/).
-[PickNik Robotics](https://picknik.ai/) is leading and organizing the development of MoveIt 2 in addition to financial and engineering resources from Intel.
+[PickNik Robotics](https://picknik.ai/) is leading and organizing the development of MoveIt 2, with additional engineering resources from Intel.
 If you would like to support this project, please contact hello@picknik.ai